cssinjs/jss/docs/js-api.md

 Options:

- - `generateClassName` accepts a styles string and a Rule instance.
+  - `generateClassName` function you can pass to generate your custom class name.
   - `plugins` an array of functions, will be passed to `jss.use`.
+  - `insertionPoint` 'jss' by default, the value of a comment node sheets will be inserted after

 ## Quick setup with preset